 A Memorial Day celebration and an engaging history lesson rolled into one?
-Now that's thinking smart, and it's exactly what you'll get at the Civil War Remembrance at Greenfield Village in Dearborn this Memorial Day weekend.
+Now that’s thinking smart, and it’s exactly what you’ll get at the Civil War Remembrance at Greenfield Village in Dearborn this Memorial Day weekend, May 23-25, 2015.

 This year marks the 150th anniversary of the turning point of the war and the series of battles that led to Gen. Robert E. Lee’s surrender.

 Camps, cavalry and period music will pop up all over the village as more than 450 Union and Confederate re-enactors dress in period clothing and act out scenes from the Civil War.
-Military tactical demonstrations, historian insights, special presentations and hands-on activities, among others, are included in your experience – and a special concert featuring alternative folk band Tim Eriksen & the Trio de Pumpkintown happens at 7 p.m. on Saturday.
+Military tactical demonstrations, historian insights, special presentations and hands-on activities, among others, are included in your experience.
+Catch live musical performances from the Dodworth Saxhorn Band, Camp Chase Fifes and Drums, the North Star Gospel Choir, and more.

-For more information about the 2014 Civil War Remembrance in Greenfield Village, visit the Metro Parent calendar listing.
+For more information about the 2015 Civil War Remembrance at Greenfield Village in Dearborn, visit the Metro Parent calendar listing.

 Give your kid the best childhood ever.
 It's all waiting in our FREE Bucket List for Kids: 101 Things Your Kids Should Do Before They Grow Up guide.
 Download it for FREE right now!
 BONUS: Get a FREE subscription to Metro Parent magazine for more tips and fun.